laradevitt/gatsby-themes/themes/gatsby-theme-just-basics/README.md

 The `Menu` component outputs a hierarchical list-style menu based on the settings in `menuLinks`.
 It sets `active` class for active item and `active-trail` class for active trail.
 It doesn't do anything special beyond that.
 Use `wrapperClass` to pass classes to the `<nav>` element.

-You can use the `Menu` component anywhere; just make sure to pass in `location`.
-It needs this info to set active item and active trail.
+The `activePath` property is required.
+You can use the `location` object, a dynamically generated path (such as in a template file), or any old path.

+Example:

 ```js
 import Menu from '@laradevitt/gatsby-theme-just-basics/src/components/Menu';